Dame Laura Knight: 'A Dark Pool'

 Coming soon

-If you’re inspired by Laura Knight’s work and life, and of the painting ‘A Dark Pool’ in particular, keep an eye out for a brand new live webinar coming soon: Figure on a Rock – Inspired by Laura Knight, taught by Gary Long.
+If you’re inspired by Laura Knight’s work and life, and of the painting ‘A Dark Pool’ in particular, take a look at our 2-part webinar: Figure on a Rock – Inspired by Laura Knight, taught by Gary Long.

-This engaging figure drawing webinar will be set in the landscape, reminiscent of that painted by Dame Laura Knight in the early 1900’s.
+This engaging figure drawing webinar is set in the landscape, reminiscent of that painted by Dame Laura Knight in the early 1900’s.
 Gary will guide you on how to capture the human form, light and atmosphere from the comfort of your own home.

 22/5/2025